 When you are at risk of becoming homeless

 If you know you are about to become homeless, contact the housing services in your municipality or the welfare services in your wellbeing services county as soon as possible.
-If necessary contact also social welfare services.

-Contact the social services of your home municipality immediately.
-If necessary, also contact the social services if you have to leave your current home and cannot find a new place to stay.
+Contact your wellbeing services county's social welfare services immediately.
+If necessary, also contact the social welfare services if you have to leave your current home and cannot find a new place to stay.
 Make an appointment with the social worker dealing with housing.
 Make sure that you have a valid application with the instances that rent homes in the municipality where you live.

 If you have children, your situation will be dealt with urgently.
-In urgent cases, you can also call the municipal social welfare emergency services.
+In urgent cases, you can also call your wellbeing services county's social welfare emergency services.
 Every person who has a municipality of residence in Finland has the right to housing services.

 Social welfare office may help you in organising your housing situation although essentially it is responsibility of housing authorities.
 Social welfare office has also housing services.
 The social welfare office will assess your situation and need for help.
 If it is not possible to continue your stay in your current home, you will receive help and support in looking for a new home.
 Housing services, such as supported housing, may be arranged for you if necessary.

-You are have the right to free guidance related to housing and debt counselling provided by the legal aid offices.
+You are have the right to free guidance related to housing and debt provided by the legal aid offices.
 If your housing problems are related to temporary financial problems, you can apply for a social loan if your home municipality offers it.
 This means that social welfare services may in some cases grant you a loan with a low interest.
 The loan must be repaid over a certain period of time, usually within five years at the most.